foxsi/GSE-FOXSI-4/docs/source/index.rst

 ..
-FOGSE documentation master file, created by sphinx-quickstart on Mon Jan 23 13:42:31 2023.
+FoGSE documentation master file, created by sphinx-quickstart on Mon Jan 23 13:42:31 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-FOGSE
+FoGSE
 =====

-**FOGSE** is the ground station visualization software for FOXSI-4.
+**FoGSE** is the ground station visualization software for FOXSI-4.

 .. toctree::
    :maxdepth: 2